How We Work at the UN

 Unitarian Universalists are bold leaders in action for social justice around the world.
 In our daily lives, we strive to affirm and promote the inherent worth and dignity of every person.
-Each day at the United Nations, the Unitarian Universalist United Nations Office (UU-UNO) strives to affirm and promote every person’s human rights on the international stage.
+Each day at the United Nations, the Unitarian Universalist Office at the United Nations (UU@UN) strives to affirm and promote every person’s human rights on the international stage.

-Influence of the UU-UNO at the United Nations
+Influence of the UU@UN at the United Nations

-The UU-UNO participates in meetings, conferences, and committees at the United Nations with Member State representatives and key UN bodies such as Office of the High Commissioner for Human Rights, the Department of Public Information (DPI), the United Nations Office of Disarmament Affairs (UNODA), the United Nations Development Programme (UNDP), and more, to discuss with them how they can act in the interest of creating a world community that is accepting, just, and compassionate.
+The UU@UN participates in meetings, conferences, and committees at the United Nations with Member State representatives and key UN bodies such as Office of the High Commissioner for Human Rights, the Department of Global Communications (DGC), the United Nations Office of Disarmament Affairs (UNODA), the United Nations Development Programme (UNDP), and more, to discuss with them how they can act in the interest of creating a world community that is accepting, just, and compassionate.

 United Nations Consultative Status

 For a non-governmental organization (NGO) to have any influence at the UN it must be accredited through the United Nations system.
 The UU@UN has two types of accreditation which allow us to do our work:

 - Economic and Social Council (ECOSOC): The Unitarian Universalist Association has special consultative status with ECOSOC.
 NGOs with ECOSOC status are those that are interested in policy issues within the UN system, and consultative status grants us the ability to contribute to the United Nations agenda, voicing issues that are of concern to Unitarian Universalists.
 The UU@UN’s advocacy at the UN on human rights, climate change, disarmament, peace, and security all fit into its ECOSOC status.